Snoopie007/monstro-api/BOTS_USER_STORIES.md

 ### **User Story 2.1: Test Support Bot Chat** ⭐ P0
 **As a** location owner
 **I want to** test my support bot exactly as members will experience it
-**So that** I can verify responses and tool calls work correctly before going live
+**So that** I can verify responses and member-specific tool calls work correctly before going live

 **Acceptance Criteria:**
 - [ ] I can see a chat interface in the support bot dashboard
 - [ ] I can type messages and receive immediate AI responses
 - [ ] Bot uses the configured prompt, model, and persona
-- [ ] Bot can access knowledge base documents for answers
+- [ ] Bot can access knowledge base documents for general facility info
-- [ ] Fixed tool calls work correctly (ticket management, basic queries)
+- [ ] Support tool calls work correctly:
+  - [ ] Get member subscription/package status
+  - [ ] Get member billing information
+  - [ ] Get member's bookable sessions/classes
+  - [ ] Create support tickets for issue tracking
+  - [ ] Update ticket status when issues are resolved
 - [ ] Trigger-based tool calls execute when trigger phrases are used
 - [ ] Test chat behaves identically to member app chat
 - [ ] Session state tracks conversation context